aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.397.0 (2018-10-30 22:04 UTC)
+* Chime (3.3.0.0)
+	* This is the initial release for the Amazon Chime AWS SDK.
+In this release, Amazon Chime adds support for administrative actions on users and accounts.
+API Documentation is also updated on https://docs.aws.amazon.com/chime/index.html
+* DatabaseMigrationService (3.3.10.0)
+	* Add waiters for TestConnectionSucceeds, EndpointDeleted, ReplicationInstanceAvailable, ReplicationInstanceDeleted, ReplicationTaskReady, ReplicationTaskStopped, ReplicationTaskRunning and ReplicationTaskDeleted.
+* RDS (3.3.33.0)
+	* This release adds the listener connection endpoint for SQL Server Always On to the list of fields returned when performing a describe-db-instances operation.
+* Core 3.3.29.3
+	* Updating endpoints.json file

+	* All services packages updated to require new Core

 ### 3.3.396.2 (2018-10-29 20:45 UTC)
 * Core 3.3.29.2
 	* Allow PCL users to manually create HttpClients to be used by service clients in the SDK.